Aquanty/rtd-hgs/docs/source/index.rst

 The following instructions can be used likewise to identify other
 species:

-| .5inPotassium species
+Potassium species
-| .5inCalcium species
+Calcium species
-| .5inMagnesium species
+Magnesium species
-| .5inChloride species
+Chloride species
-| .5inSulphate species
+Sulphate species
-| .5inHydrogencarbonate species
+Hydrogencarbonate species
-| .5inCarbonate species
+Carbonate species
-| .5inSalt mass fraction
+Salt mass fraction
-| .5inTemperature species
+Temperature species

 By default, no species impacts fluid density or viscosity.
 This default can be changed with the following instruction: